* New cabinet expected to be in place by weekend

 * Renzi promises ambitious reforms but details sketchy

 ROME, Feb 18 (Reuters) - Italian centre-left leader Matteo Renzi began the delicate task of trying to form a new government on Tuesday, facing questions about how he will fill key ministerial posts and the details of his ambitious reform agenda.

-Talks began with the smaller parties in the current ruling coalition, with the main meeting expected later in the evening between Renzi, who leads the Democratic Party, and Angelino Alfano, leader of the centre-right NCD party, whose support will be vital to forming majority in parliament.
+Talks began in the morning with the smaller parties in the current ruling coalition, but the most important meeting was in the evening between Renzi, who leads the Democratic Party (PD), and Angelino Alfano, leader of the centre-right NCD party, whose support will be vital to forming majority in parliament.

-But a day after he was given a mandate to form a new government, Renzi, the 39-year-old mayor of Florence, has already begun to experience some of the difficulties of Roman politics as he tries to build a cabinet with some high profile candidates ruling themselves out.
+Though Alfano’s conditions do not appear to be insurmountable, Renzi, the 39-year-old mayor of Florence, has begun to experience some of the difficulties of Roman politics as he tries to build a cabinet with some high profile candidates ruling themselves out.

-The economy ministry has attracted particular scrutiny and it remains unclear whether Renzi will appoint a politician with experience of running a large department or turn to another technocrat to succeed the outgoing minister, former Bank of Italy official Fabrizio Saccomanni.
+As Alfano confirmed, the economy ministry has attracted particular scrutiny.
+It is unclear whether Renzi will appoint a politician with the experience of running a large department or turn to another technocrat to succeed the outgoing minister, former Bank of Italy official Fabrizio Saccomanni.